RyanTarnowski/gator/README.md

      "current_user_name": ""
    }
    ```
-   - db_url: should contain your postgres database connection string
+   - db_url: should contain your Postgres database connection string
    - current_user_name: contains the current user logged into Gator, this can remain blank for now

 ## How to Install